hypergraphql/hypergraphql/sources/tutorial.md

 ## Service 3: Geopolitical Ontology file + HGQL services 1 & 2

-Finally, we define the last HyperGraphQL instance, which employs some extra RDF data from the Geopolitical Ontology and connects all three data sources together.
-In the configuration file, we provide the references to both previously defined HyperGraphQL instances of type `HGraphQLService` and exposed with URLs `http://localhost:8081/graphql` and `http://localhost:8082/graphql`, respectively.
+Finally, we define the last HyperGraphQL instance, which employs some suplementary RDF data from the Geopolitical Ontology and connects all three data sources together.
+In the configuration file we include references to both previously defined HyperGraphQL instances of type `HGraphQLService` and exposed with URLs `http://localhost:8081/graphql` and `http://localhost:8082/graphql`, respectively.
 The third service, of type `LocalModelSPARQLService`, is specified analogically to the case of AGROVOC, using a reference to a local file `fao.ttl`, again in turtle format.
 The insance is initiated on port 8083.

 ```json